The world marks 2 million coronavirus deaths. The real toll is likely much higher - Local News 8

 It’s as if 10 of the world’s largest commercial jets fell out of the sky, every day for an entire year.

-The official global death toll from the coronavirus pandemic has surpassed 2 million on Friday, according to Johns Hopkins University.
-The tragic milestone came just over a year after the first Covid-19 death was reported in Wuhan, China.
+The official global death toll from the coronavirus pandemic surpassed 2 million on Friday, according to Johns Hopkins University.
+The tragic milestone came just over a year after the first COVID-19 death was reported in Wuhan, China.

 With testing still inadequate in many countries across the world, there might be hundreds of thousands of additional deaths.